Field Studies in the Evolution of Animal Behavior

 Students who immerse themselves in the course will be prepared to undertake creative doctoral quality research in behavioral ecology.
 Students often also have had their world views transformed and enriched, sometimes radically.
 This is not so much my doing.
 Rather, I think it is the nearly inevitable combined effect that (1) sustained, disciplined contact with nature and (2) sustained, disciplined exposure to correct theory, has upon perceptive truth-seeking human minds.
 Sadly, few people ever have an opportunity to work with others, to seek a richer more objective understanding of mind and nature, under these two key synergistic conditions.

-The course is intended for students who wish to move beyond the usual undergraduate role of knowledge consumer and into the role of the active scientist: a creator of new verifiable knowledge.
+The course is intended for students who wish to move beyond the usual undergraduate role of knowledge consumer and into the role of the active scientist: a collaborative creator of new verifiable knowledge.
 The course's top priority will be the development of practical and analytical skills gained while performing collaborative, theoretically informed and potentially publishable field and lab projects.
 Evolutionary analysis of behavior will be emphasized together with techniques for capturing, handling, marking and observing animals in naturalistic and experimental contexts enabling testing of hypotheses about the behavior's adaptive function.
 Student projects will include all elements of the research process from initial observation of a behavior, to brainstorming about its possible adaptive functions and methods to study them, to statistical data analysis and writing up the project's results in publishable format.

 Studying adaptation is surprisingly tricky, but tremendously intriguing and rewarding.
 The appropriateness and efficacy of the three basic modes of investigation - the comparative method, measurement of fitness differentials among behavioral variants, analysis of functional design - are debated in the literature.
 These methods and their associated problems and controversies will be introduced with the aid of recent papers from the primary literature.
 The student's digestion of such conceptual material will be facilitated by practical experience in: (1) mentally carving complex animal phenotypes into adaptively meaningful suites of behavioral and morphological traits, (2) developing evolutionary hypotheses about the costs and benefits and potential adaptive function(s) of observed behavior, (3) choosing among available modes of investigation to establish formal testing schemes designed to critically evaluate appropriate alternative hypotheses.
 By the way, many of the most intriguing and observable creatures to study are arthropods.
 You might want to think twice about taking this course if you have a strong bias against studying watching and possibly handling them.
 On the other hand, you may discover a wonderful new appreciation of them in this class.
 I certainly never thought, back in 1980, that I would spend over three decades studying the sexual selection system of a spider, but it is one of the best things that ever happened to me.
 Attentive observation coupled with evolutionary thinking will be the foundation for everything we do in the course.
 Students will learn how to combine observations of an animal's behavior and ecology with knowledge of natural selection theory to develop alternative evolutionary hypotheses and testable predictions as the basis for their research projects.
 Students will be thoroughly coached in the computerized statistical analysis of their research data.
 Writing skills will be honed in 4-5 essays on theoretical topics and in the production of at least two research papers in which the quality of writing and the integrity of the student's collaborative effort will play a substantial role in grading.
 Patience, fortitude, concentration, adaptability and the ability to distinguish simple perception from subtly biased interpretation will be some of the "inner skills" that students will be invited to work on during the course.